sunilk4u/Landing_Page/README.md

 # Landing Page
 This is landing page designed with HTML and CSS.
-I ahve designed this landing page as a practice project to learn about HTML and CSS.
+I have designed this landing page as a practice project to learn about HTML and CSS.
 I have implemented and learned many things in this project.

 ## Objectives of this project
 * Learn about CSS properties.